Table of Contents

 An ongoing trial demonstrates Alpha GPC improving memory and attention.
 This research shows Alpha GPC increasing the effectiveness of pairing it with donepezil (acetylcholinesterase inhibitor).
 Far better than using donepezil on its own.

-Alpha GPC Relieves Cognitive Impairment in Alzheimer’s
+Alpha GPC Relieves Cognitive Decline and Impairment in Alzheimer’s

 Thirteen published clinical trials, involving a total of 4,054 Alzheimer’s patients consistently showed Alpha GPC:[xv]

-- Boosted memory and attention
+- Improved cognitive function, memory, and attention

 - Promoted recovery in stroke patients